AccedePro/XPDeathPenalty-Plugin/README.md

 XPDeathPenalty is a Minecraft Sponge/SpongeForge server plugin designed to drop XP on death when KeepInventory is enabled.
 This is to counter-balance the effect of keeping one's inventory while also adding in some negative reinforcement on survival-multiplayer servers.

-There is no plugin config file as I attempted to make this plugin as lightweight as possible but there are some key features:
+There is no plugin config file as I attempted to make this plugin as lightweight as possible.

 It is highly recommended you use this plugin with a paper-spigot server as paper enables you to respawn the dragon egg with each dragon death (check paper.yml in server folder).